JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 8. Create an Assignment block

-    In case of authentication failure, the user will be prompted for reentering the credentials on the sign in page.
+    In case of authentication failure, the user will be prompted for reentering the credentials on the sign-in page.
 We want to show the username to the user while reentering the password on the web page.
 For this, we will save the username in a variable using the `Assignment` block.

     Create a new assignment block after the `Validate Credentials` block.